fasiha/curtiz/README.md

 - ◊cloze particle を

 ## Name
 The name comes from Arakawa Hiromi's legendary manga, *Fullmetal Alchemist*, where Curtis Izumi is the powerful alchemist who took in the Elric brothers and taught them alchemy.
-The artist has said that this is her favorite scene:
+The artist, Arakawa-sensei, has said that this memorable scene featuring Curtis is her favorite scene in the manga!:

 ![Curtis Izumi, from Fullmetal Alchemist manga, by Hiromi Arakawa.
 "I am a housewife!"](izumi.jpg)